GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 These two colors provide a high level of contrast for users with impaired vison, as confirmed in the testing section below.
 They also add to the overall goal of creating a clear professional and efficient looking website.
 The colors were also chosen in conjunction with the main logo design to present a smooth connection across the application.
 This helps provide consistency to the overall flow of the user experience.

 * ### **Font.**
 The chosen font is a geometric sans serif typeface named Poppins.
-This is modern and clean font that is easy and clear to interpret as well as adding to the modern design ethos of the site.
+This is a modern and clean font that is easy and clear to interpret as well as adding to the modern design ethos of the site.

 ## **USER JOURNEY.**